tahyuu/SCREEN/README.md

   after that you need input Serial Number, BMC MAC, Thermal part temp<br>
 * Where is test log.<br>
-  you can find test log in SCREEN/TestLog/. you can also find the test result summry
+  you can find test log in SCREEN/TestLog/. you can also find the test result summry in SCREEN/data.csv